atomicpickle/Roguelike/README.md

     BETA 1.0.1:
     - initial stable release with all core functions

+Bug reporting: If you find a bug, please report it under Issues and I'll take a look.
+Please include your player and world save files if they are relevant to the bug you've found. both the save files are currently unencrypted as this game is a beta.

  in progress (not ordered):
   - addition of more arena bosses
   - formatting various screens to look prettier